 There will be chances to represent the college in inter and intra college leagues and with British Colleges Sport.
 Elite performers may represent us at a higher competitive level and take part in a specialist training programme.

-Days of Attendance: Timetables will be between the hours of 9.30am to 4.15pm Monday to Friday based on college terms.
+Days of Attendance: Timetables will be between the hours of 9.30 am to 4.15 pm Monday to Friday based on college terms.
+The course is delivered over 4 days, with the fifth day being a study day.
 Students are not normally expected to take holiday during term time.
 Lessons will be taught at our Henley in Arden Centre with access to a gym, sports science laboratory and extensive outdoor/indoor sport facilities.

 Length of Course: 2 years full time